matanswisa/image-downloader/README.md

 # image-downloader
-copying url of an image from google , pasting it to an empty text box , and downloading the image to any folder you would like.
+simple python script that allow you to insert an images url and download it to a specific folder on your machine.